chriskonnertz/DeepLy/README.md

 echo $translatedText; // Prints "Hallo Welt!"
 ```

-> There is a PHP demo script included.
-It is located at `dev/demo.php`.
+> There is an interactive PHP demo script included.
+It is located at `demos/demo.php`.

 ### Sophisticated Example